JaretSolomon/RunAssistAI/README.md

 Set-ExecutionPolicy Unrestricted -Scope Process
 THEN RUN #2 AGAIN

-3) DOWNLOAD FLASK IN THE VENV
-pip install Flask
+3) DOWNLOAD FLASK IN THE VENV (only need to do this the first time) pip install Flask

 4) TO RUN THE PROJECT DO flask --app GUI run